kiwistand/kiwi-docs/docs/kiwi-how-works/passkeys.md

 Passkeys solve this.

-So when we learned that Coinbase shared the [source code](https://github.com/coinbase/smart-wallet) of their Smart Wallet with Passkeys implemented, we decided to reuse it for Kiwi.
+So when we learned that Coinbase shared the <u>[source code](https://github.com/coinbase/smart-wallet)</u> of their Smart Wallet with Passkeys implemented, we decided to reuse it for Kiwi.

 We also reached out to Sid Coehlo from the Coinbase Wallet team, who connected us with Harry Noble, who leads the engineering for Smart Wallet and helped us better understand their code.